The Alliance for Rights-Oriented Drug Policies

 WHAT ARE HUMAN RIGHTS?

 Human rights are your rights.
-These rights are articulated in a series of human rights conventions, and their purpose is to protect the individual against undue interference from government or other agents.
+These are articulated in a series of human rights conventions, and their purpose is to protect the individual against undue interference from government or other agents.

-To begin with, the individual is the alpha and omega: We are all born free and equal; we all have the same inherent right to pursue our happiness as we deem fit; and we all have the same right to self-determination over our lives and our property—be it our body, our thoughts, or our possessions.
+To begin with, the individual is the alpha and omega: We are all born free and equal; we all have the same inherent right to pursue our happiness as we deem fit, and we all have the same right to self-determination over our lives and our property—be it our body, our thoughts, or our possessions.

-This legal framework is available to all people.
-The purpose of human rights law is to protect the inherent dignity of the individual by ensuring that the State doesn’t unnecessarily and overbroadly interfere in our everyday lives; it therefore establishes certain criteria that all laws must comply with, and it ensures us an effective remedy if we have complaints about undue restrictions.
+This legal framework is available to all.
+The purpose is to protect the inherent dignity of the individual by ensuring that the State does not unnecessarily and overarchingly interfere in our everyday lives; the human rights conventions, therefore, establish certain criteria that all laws must comply with and to ensure an effective remedy if we have complaints about undue restrictions.

-Note: This is just a short summary.
+Note: This is just a concise summary.
 If you want to learn more about human rights and the thinking behind it, please read chapters 1 and 2 of the book “To End a War”, or check out “Human Rising“, our 2018 report.